 - Dark Chocolate Shavings - I use a dark vegan chocolate.
 You could also use chocolate chips or milk chocolate if desired.

 - Marshmallows - to keep this recipe vegan, opt for vegan marshmallows.
-If you're not worried about keeping it vegan then you can try making my Homemade Honey Marshmallows!
+If you're not worried about keeping it vegan then you can try making my Homemade Honey Marshmallows, which are so delicious in hot chocolate!

 Making this belly warmer of a drink is very simple.
 You will need the below equipment: